 Soldiers must request a sponsor by filling out a form at the Human Resource Military office during their reassignment interview.

 A sponsor will be assigned prior to departing your losing base.
-If no sponsor has been assigned, please contact your unit commander's support staff or the Military & Family Support Center for assistance.
+If no sponsor has been assigned, please contact your gaining CSS office or the Military & Family Readiness Center for assistance.
 Let your sponsor know when you are arriving and by what means.
 If arriving through nearby airports, you will have to rent a vehicle or pay for transportation service if your sponsor is unable to pick you up.
-If arriving during duty hours, report to your unit commander's support staff, or CSS.
+If arriving during duty hours, report to your unit CSS office.
 They will set-up the appropriate in-processing appointments.

-To begin receiving mail at McGuire before you have an actual place to live, you may use this address:
+To begin receiving mail at JB MDL before you have an actual place to live, you may use this address:

 Service members in transit may forward mail to the member's receiving department within the command or to the sponsor.
 Service members may also forward mail temporarily to their home of record.

 Sponsorship is also available for youth!
 JB MDL's youth sponsorship programs help military-connected youth make a successful transition to a new community.
 Primarily directed to preteen and teenaged youth, installation youth programs/centers provide information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on installation youth sponsorship programs.